 Minimally invasive spine surgery (MISS) is surgery on the bones of your spine (backbone).
 It uses smaller incisions than standard surgery and causes less pain and faster recovery.

 Total knee replacement is a type of surgery to replace a damaged knee joint.
-A minimally invasive surgery uses a smaller incision than a traditional total knee replacement.
+A minimally invasive surgery uses a smaller cut (incision) than a traditional total knee replacement.

 An open mitral valve replacement is a surgery to replace a poorly working mitral valve with an artificial valve.
 The mitral valve, one of the heart’s four valves, helps blood flow through the heart and out to the body.
 The mitral valve lies between the left atrium and the left ventricle.
 Your doctor will replace your poorly working mitral valve with an artificial valve.
 This will ensure that blood can flow into the left ventricle and then flow out to the body normally, without putting extra stress on the heart.
 The surgery is called “open” because it uses a traditional larger incision to expose the heart.
 This incision is larger than the incision used in minimally invasive mitral valve replacement surgery.